Interstate 680 (California): Express lanes

 There are two sections of High-occupancy toll (HOT) lanes along I-680: the Sunol Express Lanes and the Contra Costa Express Lanes.

 The 14 mi southbound Sunol HOT lane along I-680 between SR 84 in Alameda County and through the Sunol Grade to SR 237 in Santa Clara County opened on September 20, 2010.
 The northbound HOT lane along roughly the same stretch, specifically between SR 84 and Auto Mall Parkway in Fremont, opened in October 2020 but initially as high-occupancy vehicle (HOV) lanes; tolling was halted on this segment of I-680 due to the COVID-19 pandemic and resumed in fall 2022.

 The Contra Costa HOT lanes then opened in October 2017 in both directions on the portion from slightly south of Alcosta Boulevard near the Alameda–Contra Costa line to a point between Livorna Road and Rudgear Road near the Alamo–Walnut Creek city limits.
 On August 20, 2021, the southbound HOT lanes were extended north to Marina Vista Boulevard in Martinez.

-As of January 2025, both HOT sections' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
+As of January 2026, both HOT sections' hours of operation is weekdays between 5:00 am and 8:00 pm; they are otherwise free and open to all vehicles at other times.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-Carpools, motorcycles, and clean air vehicles with two or more people are not charged.
-For clean-air vehicles with a solo driver, 50 percent of the posted toll is charged.
+Carpools and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply for a special FasTrak CAV tag.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.

 As of 2020, there are environmental studies to also extend the northbound toll lanes from Livorna Road to Marina Vista Avenue, as well as closing the nine-mile express lane gap between Sunol and San Ramon.
 Neither have begun construction, nor are there any near plans to do so.